 WES Ambassador Yetunde Oshinkale is a doctorate student in educational psychology in the U.S. In this blog post, she shares six social media strategies that will help you build your network and develop your own personal brand.

 You can improve how you represent yourself—your “brand”—on social media.
 Your online presence can be consistently professional across platforms such as LinkedIn, Twitter, and Facebook.
-To maximize the effectiveness of your profiles, make sure that each one comprises the following:

 - A compelling and attractive photo

 - A compelling story about your professional expertise

 - A clear focus on professional and business connections

 - Your memberships in relevant professional organizations

 How to Use Social Media Sites to Their Fullest

 Social networking sites also offer online meeting places where professionals can connect with current and former colleagues.
 These sites offer professionals the potential to increase the number of their business connections and deepen the connections they already have.
 The sites can also foster the discussion of business ideas and enable users to search for jobs and recruit new hires.

 Social media strategies have the potential to promote interaction, engagement, and network expansion.
 Overall, they will increase your professional opportunities.